Take care of the speech first, then focus on any remaining psychological problems!

-With the understanding that a person suffering from stuttering or another speech disorder does not suffer from emotional problems, but that they arise as a result of the stuttering, the therapists realized that in order for him not to suffer from the emotional problems, the stuttering must be treated.
-The success of the stuttering treatment will lead him to overcome all the problems created because of the stuttering.
-But to her and a thorn in her.
-One of the problems of people who stutter is that they often fail to speak from the habit that is ingrained in them, from the memory of their failed speech, so how can one learn to speak without entering again into the same vicious circle of severe feelings of failure?
+With the understanding that a person suffering from speech fluency disorders does not suffer from emotional problems but that they arise from the stuttering itself, research proves that treatment has to be primarily focused on the cause and not the emotions.
+The success of the stuttering treatment will lead him to overcome all the problems created by the stuttering.
+One of the problems of people who stutter is that they often fail to speak due to ingrained habits and memory of their failed speech.
+So, how can one learn to communicate without getting stuck repeatedly in the same vicious cycle of severe feelings of failure?

-Dr. Fluency's method of treating stuttering is imparting a new fluency of speech, based on new learning of breathing, pronunciation and practice with a special tablet.
+Dr Fluency's method of treating stuttering is relearning how to speak based on breathing, vocalization, and pronunciation via practice with a remarkable bio-feedback-driven computer tablet.

-The patient is required to forget everything he knows about speech (and therefore will not fail because he will not use his speech memory).
-He learns to breathe again, and slowly and gradually learns to pronounce words without stress, until he manages to pronounce them, and gradually gains confidence (because for the first time he manages to pronounce whole words without getting stuck...).
-This is how he learns, like a baby learning his first steps to acquire a new, different speech, without fail.
-Without the mistakes of the past, without the stuttering, without the speech disorder and above all controlled speech that does not get stuck.
-Even if an old jam comes up, the ability to correct and continue talking without those around even noticing that it happened will be in the patient's hands.
-The next step is correct and consistent practice of the correct speech tools he learned in order to preserve the results over days and years, as well as learning the ways of applying the "new speech" in all the different speech situations.
-This is with personal guidance from a person who has gone through the treatment himself and knows what needs to be faced and what is needed to overcome the obstacles, mainly with the help of cognitive-behavioral therapy in which by the process of dealing with the stressful situations caused by the speech fluency disorder over the years, and a change in the balance of successes/failures Experience the victories - the victory of the method over the stuttering.
+Clients must forget everything they know about speech (and therefore will not fail because speech memory is not involved).
+They learn to breathe correctly, progressing to slowly learning to pronounce words without stress while gradually gaining confidence.
+The confidence follows because he manages to pronounce whole words for the first time without getting stuck.
+Like a baby learning his first steps, the client acquires newfound speech fluency without fail.
+They learn to control every spoken syllable, and even if a slipup occurs, the ability to correct and continue talking without those around even noticing it will be in the patient's hands.
+The next step is consistent practice of the correct speech tools he learned to preserve long-lasting results and how to apply the "new speech" in all the different speech situations.
+Personal guidance from a person who has gone through the treatment themself and knows what is needed to overcome any obstacles, mainly with the help of cognitive-behavioral therapy in which by the process of dealing with the stressful situations caused by the speech fluency disorder over the years, changes the balance of successes/failures and helps the client experience their victories over stuttering.

 Many years ago, stuttering was diagnosed as a psychological problem.
-People who stutter turned to psychologists to "solve" the psychological problems that caused them to stutter.
-This was the approach of medicine towards the field of stuttering, which of course did not contribute anything to the community of stutterers but caused further serious frustrations because the problem, from the beginning, was not a psychological problem at all.
-On the contrary, it is the disturbance in the flow of speech that causes psychological problems and then, it can worsen following the psychological state of the person suffering from it.
+People who stuttered turned to psychologists to "solve" the psychological issues that caused them to be dysfluent.
+This was the approach of medicine towards the field of stuttering, which, of course, did not contribute anything to the community of stutterers but exacerbated the problem, having nothing to do with psychology.
+On the contrary, the disturbance in the flow of speech caused psychological issues, making things worse for the person suffering from them.

-Every person who suffers from some abnormality often chooses to distance himself from society, feeling rejected and unworthy because of their difference.
+Every person suffering from some abnormality often distances themself from society, feeling rejected and unworthy because of their difference.
 Imagine, though, if that abnormality affects the #1 tool in communication.

-Today we know much more about stuttering.
-A person who stutters does not stutter because he is anxious or stressed or shy, etc., he stutters first of all and because of that he has all the difficult feelings that accompany a person who fails in fluency.
+Today, we know much more about stuttering.
+A person who stutters does not stutter because he is anxious, stressed, or shy.
+He stutters because of the negative feelings accompanying his dysfluent speech, with the emotions being a byproduct and not the actual cause.

-You can hear more about the subject in the fascinating lecture we give as part of the compatibility test.
+You can hear more about the subject in the fascinating lecture we give as part of our compatibility test.